DRAFT Green Party of Los Angeles County, County Council Meeting Agenda, Friday, March 7, 20254

 Background: The GPLAC submitted its required campaign finance filing for the second half of 2024.

-5. Decision: GPLAC website losangeles.cagreens.org upgrade *
+5. Decision: GPLAC website losangeles.cagreens.org upgrade* (fifteen minutes)

 Sponsor/Presenters: Ajay Rai, Timeka Drew